6 Tips to Get Rid of Pesky Mosquitoes, Ants, and Wasps

 If there are a thousand people at a picnic, and only one person gets stung, that one person will be me.

-A bee sting strictly means a sting from a bee (honey bee, bumblebee, sweat bee, etc).
-In the vernacular it can mean a sting of a bee, wasp, hornet, or yellow jacket.
-Some people may even call the bite of a horse-fly a bee sting.
-The sting of most of these species can be quite painful, and are therefore an object of dread for many people.
+Though the formal definition of a bee sting strictly means a sting from a bee (honeybee, bumblebee, sweat bee, etc).
+In the vernacular, it can mean a sting of a bee, wasp, hornet, or yellow jacket.
+Some people may even call the bite of a horsefly a bee sting.
+The sting of most of these species can be quite painful and are therefore an object of dread for many people.

 If you can draw the stinger out before applying medication, be sure to do that.

-Toothpaste isn't just for brushing your teeth.
+- Toothpaste: It isn't just for brushing your teeth.
 Along with being a good household cleaner, it is also used for bee stings.
 Just rub a small amount on the affected area.

 A Few Facts About Mosquitoes

 In case you are under the impression that there is only one kind of mosquito, hold on to your hat.
-In this big world of ours you will find over 2,500 different species.
-If you are living in the United States, be prepared for 150 kinds of mosquitoes and 52 of these are found in the Golden State, California.
+In this big world of ours, you will find over 2,500 different species.
+If you are living in the United States, be prepared for 150 kinds of mosquitoes, and 52 of these are found in the Golden State, California.

-- Every type of mosquito must have water in order to complete their life-cycle.
+- Every type of mosquito must have water in order to complete their life cycle.

 - Only the adult females bite humans and animals.

-- The males prefer plant juices
+- The males prefer plant juices.

 - The female cannot lay viable eggs unless she gets plenty of blood meal.

-- How long the mosquito lives depends on the temperature, time of year, humidity and even their sex.
+- How long the mosquito lives depends on the temperature, time of year, humidity, and even their sex.

 - Females can live about a month, while males only live about a week.

-Get Rid Of Ants Naturally
+How to Get Rid of Ants Naturally

-When a string of ants invade your home, you might want to try a couple of these suggestions.
 My mother never had an ant problem.
 The minute she spotted even one ant, she would go for the baking soda or lemon juice.
-Pouring lemon juice around areas ants frequent is a great ant deterrent.
+When a string of ants invade your home, you might want to try a couple of these suggestions:

 - Baking soda can deter ants as well.
-Just pour a solid line in areas of activity and they won't cross it.
+Just pour a solid line in areas of activity, and they won't cross it.

 Keep Bugs Away With Bounce Fabric Softener

-Bonus Crazy Tips You've Never Heard
+More Crazy Household Tips You've Never Heard About That Work

 I thought I'd throw in a few more tips.
 If you've read this far, you deserve it.

-- To cover furniture scratches - apply peanut butter (without the peanuts) to the scratch.
+- To cover furniture scratches: apply peanut butter (without the peanuts) to the scratch.

-- To soften bread or rolls that are hard - stick them in a brown paper bag, sprinkle the bag with water and put the bag in a hot oven for a minute or less.
+- To soften bread or rolls that are hard: stick them in a brown paper bag, sprinkle the bag with water and put the bag in a hot oven for a minute or less.

-- To clear a stuffy nose - when boiling water for your morning oatmeal, gently inhale the steam.
-This is also great for your skin as it instantly hydrates and opens pores.
+- To clear a stuffy nose: when boiling water for your morning oatmeal, gently inhale the steam.
+This is also great for your skin, as it instantly hydrates and opens pores.

-- To exfoliate the lips - rub a little organic sugar on both upper and lower lip area.
+- To exfoliate the lips: rub a little organic sugar on both the upper and lower lip area.

 © 2011 Audrey Hunt